objektwerks/typelevel/README.md

 -------
 >As of 2023.6.6, **sbt clean test** works!
 See build.sbt for details.

->Typelevel library changes easily break code. :)
+>Typelevel library changes easily break code.
+And keeping up is tough. :)